re5yho/Machine-learning-of-Obstructive-jaundice-based-on-common-Laboratory-Tests-the-MOLT-model-/README.md

 The Machine Learning of Obstructive Jaundice based on Common Laboratory Tests (MOLT) model is a research project aimed at developing a machine learning model to predict obstructive jaundice based on common laboratory tests.
 The model utilizes a dataset of 57 features derived from laboratory test results, and it aims to assist healthcare professionals in diagnosing obstructive jaundice more accurately and efficiently.

 ## Dataset
-The dataset used for training the MOLT model consists of laboratory test results obtained from patients with and without obstructive jaundice.
-It includes 57 features, such as liver function tests, bilirubin levels, and other biochemical markers.
-The dataset is provided along with the project for reference and verification purposes.
+The dataset used for training the MOLT model consists of laboratory test results obtained from patients with various causes to obstructive jaundice.
+It includes 57 features, such as tumor markers, liver function tests, and other biochemical markers.
+The dataset used for external validation is provided along with the project for reference and verification purposes.

 ## Repository Structure
 - `datasets/`: This directory contains the example dataset used for validating the MOLT model, along with documentation describing the dataset and its features.